Cat People (1942 film): Plot

-Irena, Oliver and Alice visit a museum, and Irena is angered when the two virtually ignore her.
+Irena, Oliver, and Alice visit a museum, and Irena is angered when the two virtually ignore her.
 That evening, when Alice decides to use the basement swimming pool of her apartment building, she is stalked by an animal.
 When Alice screams for help, Irena appears, turning on the lights, and says she is looking for Oliver.
 Alice later finds her bathrobe torn to shreds.
 After an appointment with Dr. Judd, Irena tells Oliver that she is no longer afraid, but Oliver tells her it is too late: he has realized that he loves Alice and intends to divorce Irena.
 Later at work, Oliver and Alice are cornered by a snarling animal.
-Oliver and Alice manage to get out of the building but not before smelling Irena's perfume.
+Oliver and Alice manage to get out of the building, but not before smelling Irena's perfume.

 Alice calls Judd to warn him to stay away from Irena, but he hangs up when Irena arrives for her appointment with him.
-He kisses Irena passionately, resulting in her transformation into a panther who attacks and kills him.
-When Oliver and Alice arrive at Judd's office, Irena slips away and goes to the zoo.
-There, she opens the panther's cage with the stolen key and is struck down by the escaping panther, which is accidentally run down and killed by a car.
-Next to the panther's cage, Oliver and Alice find a dead panther lying on the ground.
-Oliver says, "She never lied to us".
+He kisses Irena passionately, causing her to transform into a panther and subsequently kill him.
+When Oliver and Alice arrive, Irena slips away and goes to the zoo.
+She opens the panther's cage with the stolen key and is struck down by the escaping panther, which is accidentally hit and killed by a car.
+Next to the panther's cage, Oliver and Alice find Irena's dead body lying on the ground.
+Oliver says, "She never lied to us", and leads Alice away.